localstack/docs/content/en/user-guide/chaos-engineering/subsequent-configs/index.md

         --provisioned-throughput ReadCapacityUnits=1,WriteCapacityUnits=1
 ```

-And can start adding items:
+And we can start adding items:

 ```bash
 awslocal dynamodb put-item \